fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/selection/claim-workers.md

 }
 ```

-This record is continuously updated by the `heartbeat.sh` agent running on the instance, as described in the [User-Data Bootstrap Script under 'Background Agents' (user-data.md#3-background-agents)](../user-data.md#3-background-agents).
+This record is continuously updated by the `heartbeat.sh` agent running on the instance, as described in [Instance Initialization](../../instance-initialization.md).

 **Registration Signal Record in DynamoDB (Example):**
 (Primary Key: `TYPE#WS`, Sort Key: `ID#i-123`)